appleneko2001/tak2flac/README.md

 ### Requirements
 * Latest FFMpeg and FFProbe binaries
 * Environment variables that contains path of FFMpeg and FFProbe binaries
-* (For Windows).Net framework 4 (Windows 7 or newer are installed with OS)
+* (For Windows).Net framework 4 (Windows 7 or newer are installed with OS so you don't need to install them)
 * (For Linux) ~~Mono runtime that supports .Net framework 4~~ USE DOTNET CORE 3.1 INSTEAD!!!
 [Official instructions of install .Net Core](https://docs.microsoft.com/dotnet/core/install/linux-package-managers)
-* (For Linux) Be sure your linux OS architecture are x64, if you want use dotNet Core.
-Otherwize use mono recommended.
+* (For Linux) Be sure your linux OS architecture are x64, if you want use .NET Core binaries.
+Otherwize you should use mono insteaded.

 ### How to use
 ```sh